Nowadays there are tons of cameras that can be categorized as “blogging cameras” on the market.

 Another mirrorless SLR, the Panasonic Lumix DMC-G5 is also a compact camera like the Canon above.
 This model has 16MP, takes 5 frames per second.
-It costs about $799, but with rebate you can sometimes get a deal.

 Note: Panasonic has replaced the DMC-G5 with the DMC-G7 and we now recommend it for the same price.
 You can get it at Amazon here.